BS Civil Engineering Program Details

-- an ability to apply knowledge of mathematics, science, and engineering
+- Apply knowledge of mathematics, science, and engineering

-- an ability to design and conduct experiments, as well as to analyze and interpret data
+- Design and conduct experiments, as well as to analyze and interpret data

-- an ability to function on multidisciplinary teams
+- Function on multidisciplinary teams

-- an ability to identify, formulate, and solve engineering problems
+- Identify, formulate, and solve engineering problems

-- an understanding of professional and ethical responsibility
+- Understand professional and ethical responsibility

-- the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context
+- Understand the impact of engineering solutions in a global, economic, environmental, and societal context

-- a recognition of the need for, and an ability to engage in life-long learning
+- Recognize the need for, and an ability to engage in lifelong learning

-- a knowledge of contemporary issues
+- Utilize knowledge of contemporary issues

-- an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice
+- Use the techniques, skills, and modern engineering tools necessary for engineering practice

-- an ability to explain the importance of professional licensure
+- Explain the importance of professional licensure

 BS Geological Engineering Program Details